andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 (We are doing it for `OpaqueNet`, the constructor-style existential, because we can’t directly write instances for the continuation-style one)

-It’s arguably more useful to serialize `OpaqueNet`s, because between different iterations, you might want to try out/store trained networks of different internal structures.
-You can’t even *load* a `Network` without knowing its internal structure.
-You want all your networks to be mutually compatible and loadable…so it makes more sense to serialize/deserialize `OpaqueNet`s than `Network`s.
-You can load them without knowing their internal structure, and you can keep them all in the same list.
+It’s arguably much more useful to serialize/deserialize `OpaqueNet`s.
+Between different iterations of your program, you might have the same inputs/outputs, but want to try out different internal structures.
+You’d want to store them and access them uniformly, or send them over a network without requiring the receiver to know the internal structure beforehand.
+Remember, you can’t even *load* a `Network i hs o` without knowing its complete structure!

-But because the complete structure of the network is not in the type, to serialize, we have to encode it as a flag in the binary serialization.
+Because the complete structure of the network is not in the type, to serialize them, we have to encode it as a flag in the binary serialization.
 We can write a simple function to get the `[Integer]` of a network’s structure:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/dependent-haskell/NetworkTyped2.hs#L54-58